sguzunov/docs/docs/tutorials/01_javascript/js-tutorial.md

 You can read more about Application Configuration in the [Configuration documentation](../../../developers/configuration/application/index.html) which explains in detail how the [**Glue42 Enterprise**](https://glue42.com/enterprise/) configurations work.
 For this part of the tutorial, all you need to know is that:

-- [**Glue42 Enterprise**](https://glue42.com/enterprise/) components (windows, activities and native executables) are configured in JSON files, where the most important part is the URL (or path) of the component.
+- [**Glue42 Enterprise**](https://glue42.com/enterprise/) components (windows and native executables) are configured in JSON files, where the most important part is the URL (or path) of the component.
 - The configuration files are stored in `%LocalAppData%\Tick42\GlueDesktop\config`.

 **Note:**  Configuration changes are detected in real-time both in Configuration Manager and file configuration modes, so once you change a configuration file, you don't need to restart [**Glue42 Enterprise**](https://glue42.com/enterprise/) to detect the changes.